*Trigger Warning: Suicide. Self Harm. Overgrown Millennial Nerds.*

 Rumour has it.
 In the original Japanese Red and Green versions of the Pokémon the initial Lavender Town theme score contained secret binaural notes only perceptible to children under the age of twelve.
 These binaural beats were allegedly included to subconsciously add a heightened level of terror in the children playing, giving old Lavender Town that extra spooky kick.

 Unfortunately, these supposed binaural notes worked a little too well.
-Any child who played the game and heard these secret notes were driven mad and compelled to commit suicide by exceptionally vile and gruesome methods.
+Any child who played the game and heard these secret notes was driven mad and compelled to commit suicide by exceptionally vile and gruesome methods.
 Dismemberment and self-immolation are the most common methods of suicide associated with this urban legend.
 Those who were purported to have died were claimed to have suffered from “Lavender Town Syndrome.”

 The notes were removed from later edits of the game and the original scores never made it over in the Western versions of Pokémon Red and Green, which in the West was Red, and, Green became Blue.
 The west never received a version of the Japanese Pokémon Blue.

-Of course, Game Freak and Nintendo would never have actually put suicide-inducing binaural notes in to their video game scores.
+Of course, Game Freak and Nintendo would never have actually put suicide-inducing binaural notes into their video game scores.
 There’s no denying the music of Lavender Town is freaky, but this ultimately is just a very sick, albeit intriguing urban legend.

 It’s almost impossible to find the origins of this urban legend.
 However, it’s fair to say that the Easter Egg of you having possibly killed your rival’s Raticate and landing them in the Lavender Town Pokémon Tower and the fact that the Lavender Town theme was played as the background to the viral “Hypno’s Lullaby” video on YouTube in the noughties are most likely contributing factors.